 Repairing A BRC/Thorn Tuner

-This addresses the problem encountered on Thorn 3000, 3500, 8000 & 8500 series mechanical, single standard tuners.
+This addresses the problem encountered on Thorn mechanical, single standard tuners.
 The fault being the plastic washers degrade and crumble thus preventing successful latching.
+The method was originally devised by Mikey405, I’ve documented my attempts with photos.

-I take no credit for the method, it was first devised by Mikey405.
-Below you will see me follow the method to fix the problem which is the plastic parts that lock each tuner button when pushed.
+Follow the steps and there are example photo’s of a tuner I recently repaired, just one of many in the crusty collection.
+The problem is the plastic parts that lock each tuner button when pushed.
 I have used this method on at least 5-6 tuners, all with success.

 All you need are some M6 cup washers for use with 19″ rack equipment and some M6 “penny” washers.